Employer Superannuation Guarantee Obligations

 You may choose to offer salary sacrifice arrangements to your employees.
 Salary sacrifice is where an employee chooses to have you pay some of their salary to super instead of taking the money as after-tax pay.

-Your employee’s salary sacrifice contributions can be used to reduce your SG liability (if you choose) as:
+Your employee’s salary sacrifice contributions can be used to reduce your Superannuation Guarantee liability (if you choose) as:

 - The employee’s earnings for calculating SG are reduced by the salary sacrifice amount; and

 - Any salary sacrifice amount can counts towards the amount of your SG obligation

 If you do not meet your Superannuation Guarantee requirements, for example, your contribution was received after the cut-off date, you will be subject to penalties enforced by the ATO, including:

 - You must lodge a Superannuation guarantee charge statement with the ATO